 |Reflections on Tranquillity.|

 The Kyoto Garden, Holland Park, is one of those places that I had heard a lot about, but, considering my love for all things Japanese, had never visited.
 This past week I rectified that oversight.

 With the leaves, on the surrounding trees, creating a coloured patchwork of a myriad colours, coupled with the crystal clear sky, there were so many great photo opportunities that I could have spent the entire day there.
 It is definitely a place that I will be visiting again.

 Reflections on the Past.
 My first visit to London's Docklands was back in 1988.
 Saturday October 8, to be precise, to see Jean-Mich...

 What we leave behind...
-It was a gloriously warm Friday, in the late morning, as I made my way down on to the foreshore of the River T...
+It was a gloriously warm Friday morning, in the Unfinished City, as I made my way down on to the foreshore of ...

 Westminster Abbey looking glorious at Lumiere London 2018.
 As soon as the dates were released for this years Lumiere Festival, I knew t...

 "Giro" A Faithful Companion!
 London in February 1934.
 Hoesch.
 I am amazed when walking around London, even if it is a plac...

 Advertising Space.
 Between the dates of January 14 - 17, 2016, the Lumiere Festival visited the Unfinished City for the first time.
 It ...